Catholic Church in China: Qing dynasty (1644–1912)

 Some hoped that the Chinese government would discriminate between Protestantism and Catholicism, since the law was directed at Catholicism, but after Protestant missionaries in 1835–6 gave Christian books to Chinese, the Daoguang Emperor demanded to know who were the "traitorous natives in Canton who had supplied them with books."
 The foreign missionaries were strangled or expelled by the Chinese.

 Following the British Empire's defeat of China in the First Opium War (1839–1841), China was required to permit foreign missionaries.
 The unequal treaties gave European powers jurisdiction over missions and some authority over Chinese Christians.
 France sought to frame itself as the protector of Catholics in China, which in turn led to a sustained diplomatic dispute with the Holy See about who had authority over Chinese Catholics.

+From 1842 to 1949, Catholic religious orders operating in China included the Foreign Missions of Paris, the Milan Foreign Missions, Maryknoll Society, the Lazarists, Franciscans, the Discalced Carmelite Nuns, and the Salesians of Don Bosco.
+The membership of religious societies was primarily foreign.

-It was at this period of the Qing dynasty when one of history's bloodiest civil wars took place; led by the Christianized leader Hong Xiuquan of the Taiping Rebellion, that claimed upwards of 20-milion lives.
+It was at this period of the Qing dynasty when one of history's bloodiest civil wars took place; led by the leader Hong Xiuquan of the Taiping Rebellion, that claimed upwards of 20-milion lives.

 Chinese seminarians in a Jesuit mission in 1900.

-During the Boxer Rebellion (1899–1901), Catholic missionaries and their families were murdered by Boxer rebels.
+The ability to intervene in court cases pursuant to treaty rights made the Catholic Church a new source of power in local Chinese society.
+It obtained support from people living at the margins of Chinese society and groups seeking allies in local conflicts.
+Chinese who converted to Catholicism to obtain protection were sometimes called rice Christians, litigation Christians, or feud Christians.
+Foreign Catholic involvement in local disputes resulted in anti-Christian sentiment and responses, including the Boxer Rebellion.
+During the Boxer Rebellion (1899–1901), approximately 30,000 Chinese Catholics and several hundred foreign Catholics were killed.